Megaprog/Iterators/README.md

 - Reduce iterator values to produce single result
 - Repeat a value by creation iterator contains this value some number of times
 - Produce ranges contains the sequence of integer or double values
-- Create Java Collection implementation from any Iterable
+- Create Java Collection from any Iterable
 - Create Empty, Singleton or Optional Iterable